unboundedsystems/adapt/docs/getting_started/03_update.md

 ```

 This command should have added:

 * Some new React UI code in `moviedb/frontend`.
 * Some new Node.js code in `moviedb/backend`.
 * A file with some test data `moviedb/deploy/test_db.sql` that will be pre-loaded into the Postgres database when we update the deployment.

 ## Update!

+The `adapt update` command will re-build and push the code changes we just made to our existing Docker deployment.
-Now, update the deployment, which will push our newly written code and populate the database with the test data:
+It will also populate the database with the new test data.
 <!-- doctest command -->

 ```console